 1.1.
-Rationale and background of the course
+Background

-Tanzania is the 30st most vulnerable country in the world (2017) according.1 A large proportion of country's GDP is associated with climate sensitive activities, particularly agriculture.
+Tanzania is the 30th most climate change-vulnerable country in the world, according to the University of Notre Dame's Global Adaptation Index (2017).
+A large proportion of country's GDP is associated with climate sensitive activities, particularly agriculture.
 Historical climate trends for the country already indicate that temperatures are rising, and rainfall is becoming more erratic.
 The most prominent observed climate change trend has been a tendency towards lower rainfall during the main agricultural growing seasons.
-Annual rainfall in Tanzania has decreased at an average rate of 3.3% per decade from 1960-2006.2 In addition, rainfall is becoming more variable, with both - a higher likelihood of dry spells and a higher likelihood of intense rainfall events (often associated with flooding).
+Annual rainfall in Tanzania has decreased at an average rate of 3.3% per decade from 1960-2006.
+In addition, rainfall is becoming more variable, with both a higher likelihood of dry spells and a higher likelihood of intense rainfall events (often associated with flooding).

-Climate change projections3 show likely increase in average temperature of 0.8 to 1.8° C by the 2040s, evenly distributed across Tanzania.
-By the 2090s projected warming is in the range of 1.6 to 5.0° C across the whole country.
-The mean number of days with temperatures over 30° C is projected to increase from roughly 10 now to 80 days per year by the 2040s.4 Rainfall projections are broadly consistent in indicating increases in annual rainfall.
+Climate change projections3 show a likely increase in average temperature of 0.8 to 1.8 °C by the 2040s, evenly distributed across Tanzania.
+By the 2090s, projected warming is in the range of 1.6 to 5.0 °C across the whole country.
+The mean number of days with temperatures over 30 °C is projected to increase from roughly 10 days per year now to 80 by the 2040s.
+4 Rainfall projections are broadly consistent in indicating increases in annual rainfall.
 While the projected change in annual rainfall by the 2040s is very small, seasonal fluctuations are more prominent.

 Climate change and variability, in combination with non-climate drivers such as deforestation, land degradation and forest encroachment, have altered ecosystem functions and agro-ecological systems thus affecting livelihoods across Tanzania.
-Country's food availability is greatly affected by low production and productivity due to factors that are linked to climate change, such as high incidence of pests and diseases, and unreliable rainfall that leads to recurrent droughts or floods in some parts of the country.
-The agricultural sector alone has experienced impacts from climate change worth at least 200 million per year.
-Without adaptation measures, net economic costs could result in up to 2% decline of GDP/year by $2030.^{5}$
+The country's food availability is greatly affected by low production and productivity due to factors that are linked to climate change, such as a high incidence of pests and diseases, and unreliable rainfall that leads to recurrent droughts or floods in some parts of the country.
+The agricultural sector alone has experienced impacts from climate change worth at least \$200 million per year.
+Without adaptation measures, net economic costs could result in a decline of up to 2% of GDP/year by 2030.5

 This is particularly true for poor people in developing countries, whose livelihoods are closely linked to existing natural resources.
 It is widely understood that there are various climatic and non-climatic stressors that affect both the livelihood and surrounding natural resources.
 Climate change is one of the major causes of changes and deterioration in ecosystem services and its impact will most likely increase in the future.
-Noteworthy, functioning ecosystems help people and the natural world adapt to climate change effects.
+However, functioning ecosystems can help people and the natural world adapt to climate change effects.